-The brain consists of neural networks or circuits (macrocircuits and microcircuits), which are groups of neurons that are connected and fire in a coordinated manner to perform specific functions.
-By firing we mean that they generate action potentials which correspond to peaks of electric voltage and to associated electric currents.
-These are propagated along the neuron and from one neuron to the other.
+The brain consists of neural networks or circuits, both macrocircuits and microcircuits, which are groups of interconnected neurons that work together by firing in a coordinated manner in order to perform specific functions.
+When we say that neurons "fire", we mean that they generate action potentials, which are brief spikes (peaks) of electrical voltage linked to corresponding electric currents.
+These signals are propagated along the neuron's axon and are transmitted from one neuron to the next, allowing information to flow through the circuit.

 Below is featured the publication by Vidaurre et al (2017) https://www.pnas.org/doi/10.1073/pnas.1705120114 and specifically Figure 1.